AndrewC101/PokemonTrueRed/README.md

   - Wrap is 75 accuracy rather than 85
 - Flash is now 100% accurate
 - Karate Chop is now a Fighting type move
+- Slash is now 60 base power rather than 70, more consistent with other high crit rate moves
 - Mega Punch is 90 accuracy rather than 85
 - Gust is now a Flying type move
 - Wing Attack is now 65 base power rather than 35